Expanding industry support

 NZTE ran many of the government’s industry assistance programmes.
 Exporting was a major focus.
 Internationally based staff worked with buyers to source New Zealand products, services and investment opportunities, and assisted New Zealand exporters.
 Other programmes provided businesses with advice, training, mentoring, funding, and business and market development assistance.

-A new National government was elected in 2008, during a recession.
+A new National-led government was elected in 2008, during a recession.
 The new administration’s industry-development focus included reducing regulation and supporting exporters.